-For production of electronic components - Kitron primarily deals with distributors rather that with manufacturers.
-On an annual basis Kitron purchases components from close to 1000 manufacturers through approximately 400 distributors.
-In 2014 Kitron established a preferred partner program.
-In 2019 around 63 per cent of all electronic components (in value) were procured from 9 preferred partners.
+Electronic components: For this category, Kitron primarily deals with distributors rather that with manufacturers.
+On an annual basis Kitron purchases components from close to 1100 manufacturers through approximately 600 distributors.
+Kitron has established a Preferred Partner Program.
+In 2020 around 68 per cent of all electronic components (in value) were procured from 9 Preferred Partners.

-For mechanical drawing parts - this sub commodity includes a wide variety of parts, from metal casting, to machine parts, injection moulded plastic, sheet metal and aluminium die casting.
+Mechanical drawing parts: This sub commodity includes a wide variety of parts, from metal casting, to machine parts, injection moulded plastic, sheet metal and aluminium die casting.
 Due to the bulk and weight of this type of parts, Kitron tends to purchase these components close to the point of use.

-For printed circuit boards (PCB) - Kitron buys most of the PCBs from China (70 to 80 per cent of the worldś PCBs are produced in China), either directly from manufacturers or through distributors.
-As with electronic components.

-In 2019 Kitron purchased 66 per cent of the PCBs from preferred partners.
-In the case of PCBs, these preferred partners include both distributors and manufacturers.
+Printed Circuit Boards (PCB): Kitron buys most of the PCBs from China (60 to 70 per cent of the worldś PCBs are produced in China), either directly from manufacturers or through distributors, as with electronic components.
+In 2020 Kitron purchased 63 per cent of the PCBs from Preferred Partners.
+In the case of PCBs, these Preferred Partners include both distributors and manufacturers